Call for PAPERS

 Research Papers (7-10 pgs.)

 Research papers present integrative reviews or original reports of substantive new work: theoretical, empirical, and/or in the design, development and/or deployment of novel systems.
 Papers will be reviewed for academic standards, relevance, conceptual quality, innovation, and clarity of presentation.
 Proposals are not to exceed 500 words.
 The results described must not be under consideration for publication elsewhere.
 Final papers are not to exceed ten pages in length in ACM SIGDOC conference format, including figures and references.
 Note: At least one author from a paper must register and attend the conference in order for the paper to be included in the proceedings.
-Multiple papers and/or reports will be grouped thematically by the Program Chair into 75 minute panels at the conference.
+Multiple papers and/or reports may be grouped thematically by the Program Co-Chairs to facilitate connections and conversation.

 Example 1: Games, UX, and the Gaps: Technical Communication Practices in an Amateur Game Design Community by Karabinus & Atherton (2018)